-Current Issue Volume 8 - Issue 1 - February 2017 Table of Contents - part 1 In Memoriam: Keti Zouganeli (pp. 6-7), By Bessie DENDRINOS
+Current Issue Volume 8 - Issue 1 - February 2017 / CLIL implementation in foreign language contexts: Exploring challenges and perspectives - Part I In Memoriam: Keti Zouganeli (pp. 6-7), By Bessie DENDRINOS

 Katherine (Keti) Zouganeli was not merely a colleague and a friend with several of the people whose papers appear in this issue of RPLTL, which is dedicated to her, but an inspiration to those of us who were fortunate enough to work with her up until the last few days of her untimely passing.
 A diligent, passionate educator, concerned about the politics of language teaching and learning, she was truly appreciated by countless members in the ELT community in Greece, by those of us who were amazed with her commitment to public education, her enthusiasm for innovative ideas that would appeal to youngsters, her forward thinking about issues of ELT pedagogy.